stuerp/foo_midi/README.md

 * New: Added an configuration option to always use a VSTi to play an XG file.
 Default is off.
   * Don't forget to specify the path name of the VSTi in the Advanced preferences.
 * Bug Fix: Saving MIDI presets was broken.
+* Bug Fix: Loop detection was broken for some files.

 v2.8.4.0, 2023-06-26, *"Beat the Drum"*